 1990 William Finn follows up his In Trousers and March of the Falsettos with the final of the "Marvin Trilogy," Falsettoland.
 This all-sung musical starring Michael Rupert, Chip Zien, and Faith Prince throws AIDS into the mix of the already complex issue of sexual identity.
 The production, which opens tonight at Playwrights Horizons, will later transfer to the Lucille Lortel Theatre.

+1999 27 years after it premiered Off-Broadway at the Truck and Warehouse Theatre, Tennessee Williams' Small Craft Warnings will see the New York stage again when Worth Street Theater Company stages the lyrical drama.
+Based on an earlier Williams one-act, Confessional, from 1969, the play is set in a bar in a Southern California coastal town.
 2002 To celebrate what would have been the 100th birthday of composer Richard Rodgers, Broadway stars gathers for a concert at the Gershwin Theatre.
 Aptly titled "Something Good: A Broadway Salute to Richard Rodgers on His 100th Birthday," the concert features performances by Sutton Foster, Hunter Foster, Lea Salonga, Patrick Wilson, Shuler Hensley, Laura Benanti, John Bucchino, Barbara Cook, John Cullum, Erin Dilly, Marin Mazzie (accompanied by Stephen Flaherty), Howard McGillin, Lauren Mitchell, Louise Pitre, Billy Stritch, Mary Testa and the chorus of Oklahoma!.

 2007 Roundabout Theatre Company's revival of John Van Druten's comedy Old Acquaintance opens on Broadway at the American Airlines Theatre.
 Harriet Harris and Margaret Colin star as two childhood friends who have grown into successful authors.